Vandivier/arias-tale-rpg/docs/metagame.md

 - Healing.
 Superclass Ability: 1d6 healing to friendly unit.
 - Support.
 Superclass Ability: Roll 1d6 on the Standard Support Table.

-Heroic units have standard actions
-Heroic units each have two special abilities in addition to their superclass ability while standard units can only flee, defend, or take a standard action based on their class.
-Each ability shall have a name and description which is included in the JSON battle report setup
+Heroic units have standard actions, their superclass ability, and two special abilities.
+Each ability shall have a name and description which is included in the JSON Battle Report.

-and the usual rarity system is disregarded.
-Units can be standard or heroic.
-Common and uncommon player characters are stereotyped into standard units, while rare and higher units are stereotyped as heroic.

-Units are stereotyped by race and class

-Standard units may be melee, ranged,

-units do not have stat point variation.
-Instead, each kind of unit
+2. **Stat Allocation**: The statistics are assigned based on a qualitative assessment of each unit type.
+For example:

+   - Ranged Humans might have normal attack, defense, speed, and health.
+   - Ranged Elves would be more agile with higher speed and attack range but lower health.
+   - Dwarves may be characterized by lower speed but higher health and defense.

-Except for movement points, unit base combat statistics are rated on a scale of 1 to 5, before receiving modifiers for unit level, rarity, equipped items, and modifying effects:
+Unit base combat statistics are rated on a scale of 1 to 5, before receiving modifiers for unit level, rarity, equipped items, and modifying effects:

 - 1 = Very Low
 - 2 = Low
 - 3 = Normal
 - 4 = High
 - 5 = Very High

-Movement points are calculated as 1+(speed/2).
-Characters can also jump up or down one unit of elevation when they move a tile, subject to modification.
-Characters can also fall or be pushed off of a cliff and receive bonus damage.

-2. **Stat Allocation**: The statistics are assigned based on a qualitative assessment of each unit type.
-For example:

-   - Human archers might have normal attack, defense, speed, and health.
-   - Elven archers could be more agile with higher speed and attack range but lower health.
-   - Dwarves may be characterized by lower speed but higher health and defense.

 3. **Combat Mechanics**: